Colorado

 Sand is nothing else but sediments washed from nearby mountains into a valley that once was covered with water.

-Over time, as the lake dried out, all exposed sand has been propped up against the wall of Sangre de Cristo Mountains by prevailing southwesterly winds.
+Over time, as the lake dried out, all exposed sand was propped up against the wall of the Sangre de Cristo Mountains by prevailing southwesterly winds.
 Occasional northeasterly storms piled the sand back on it layer after layer forming dunes.

 Old dunes are now anchored with plants, so it's difficult to recognize them.